Can you learn the basics of Italian by listening to podcasts?

 Search for an Italian podcast to match your current level.
 The goal is to challenge yourself to eventually understand speakers who talk at a natural speed.

-This is definitely something that gets easier with time.
+This is something that gets easier with time.

 If you’re a beginner, you’ll need to start with a slower-paced podcast and work your way up to a higher speed.